 - Password policies don't apply to any user passwords that you reset manually.
-If you manually reset a password, make sure to select Start password policy enforcement at next sign in for that user.
+If you manually reset a password, make sure to select Enforce password policy at next sign-in for that user.

 - The password policies you configure don't apply to users who are authenticated on a third-party identity provider (IdP) using SAML.

 If you enforce strong passwords, Google uses a password strength-rating algorithm to ensure that a password:

 - Has a high level of randomness, called password entropy, which you can achieve using a long string of characters of different types, such as uppercase letters, lowercase letters, numerals, and special characters

 Note: A strong password doesn't need to have a specific number of characters of a specific type.

 - Is not a commonly used weak password, like "123456" or "password123"

 - Is not easy to guess, such as simple words or phrases, or patterns in which the password is the same as the username

 - Is not known to be compromised—that is, it's not in a database of breached accounts